-When most people think of skiing in New York they picture the Adirondacks or the Catskills.
-What they don’t know is that west of I-81, there is some very good New York skiing.
-Western NY ski resorts benefit greatly from the lake effect storms, with snowfalls large enough to shut down cities and highways.
+When most people think of skiing in New York, they picture the Adirondacks or the Catskills.
+What they don’t know is that west of I-81, and near Buffalo NY, there is some good skiing.
+Western NY ski resorts benefit from lake effect snow, with snowfall totals large enough to shut down cities and highways.

 - Cockaigne Ski Resort

 - Hunt Hollow Ski Club

 - Kissing Bridge

 - Buffalo Ski Club

 Western New York offers a mix of public resorts and private clubs.
 The three largest mountains — Bristol, Holiday Valley and Kissing Bridge — are public.
 Bristol offers the most vertical drop, while Holiday Valley and Kissing Bridge are more spread out.
 The resorts in far western NY — Kissing Bridge, Holiday and Peek’n Peak — get the most snow, with some storms leaving multiple feet.